hacdias/webdav/README.md

 ### Reverse Proxy Service

 When using a reverse proxy implementation, like Caddy, Nginx, or Apache, note that you need to forward the correct headers in order to avoid 502 errors.

-Here's a Nginx configuration example:
+#### Nginx Configuration Example

 ```nginx
 location / {